SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 # Update changelog (1.0.1)

-### i wrote it here because i will forger after some time :skull:

 - Updated the game over screen
 - - Snaps camera to bf (can be disabled)
 - - Now shows the stage (can be disabled too) - discarded because i had to fix the camera for a bunch of stages and i didnt want to spend time on it